Blog

 How do you measure the success of a DTC go-to-market engagement?

-We measure launch success at three time horizons: launch-week performance (revenue, blended CAC, channel efficiency), 30-day post-launch (channel efficiency stabilization, early retention signals), and 90-day post-launch (cohort LTV by acquisition channel).
-Launch-week revenue is the most visible metric, but 90-day cohort LTV by channel is the one that tells you whether the launch produced the customer base the business needs for long-term growth.
+Three horizons: launch-week performance, revenue, blended CAC, channel efficiency; 30-day post-launch, efficiency stabilization and early retention signals; 90-day post-launch, cohort LTV by channel.
+Launch-week revenue is the visible metric, but 90-day cohort LTV tells you whether the launch built the customer base the business needs.

 What type of DTC ecommerce brand gets the most from a go-to-market engagement?

-DTC brands launching into a category with meaningful competition where positioning specificity matters, brands with enough budget for meaningful paid acquisition to make channel strategy decisions worth optimizing, and brands with repeat purchase potential where the LTV of launch customers matters for payback period.
-Single-SKU brands entering a crowded category for the first time and multi-SKU brands expanding into a new customer segment are both strong fits.
-Brands with a very simple product line and minimal competitive pressure get less leverage from strategic GTM work.
+Brands launching into real competition where positioning matters, brands with enough paid budget to make channel decisions worth optimizing, and brands with repeat purchase potential where launch customer LTV matters for payback.
+A very simple product line with minimal competitive pressure gets less leverage from this work.

 Related Solutions